Q: what does The Cheese Shed do?

 A: Certainly.
 If you're ordering one of our selection boxes, just follow up your order with an email asking for vegetarian cheeses only.

 Q: I spotted some Stilton in one of your wedding cakes.
 Westcountry cheese?
-I put it to you that The Cheese Shed are frauds and charlatans.
+I put it to you that The Cheese Shed is full of frauds and charlatans.

 A: That's a bit harsh.
 We do have a few non-Westcountry cheeses in our off-the-peg cakes, like the baby Stilton used in the Helford, where its size was perfect.
 And there are a few others used for colour reasons, like Black Bomber (black) in the Eighty-Eight and Grandma Singletons Lancashire (red) in Smeaton's Tower.